cbrown5/cbrown5.github.io/_posts/2021-02-02-basic-math-biology.md

 You get bonus credentials if you can count and keep track of multiple categories in your head at the same time (if you want to practice this, just get the ebird app go to a local park and try counting as many bird species as you can without looking at your phone)

-## Adapt at handing different measurement scales
+## Adept at handing different measurement scales

 We often converting among different measurement scales, whether it be length scales, concentrations, areas or volumes.
 Obviously this requires ability at adding, subtracting, multiplication and division.
 I find areas and volumes often trip people up, so I don't take this knowledge for granted.